 Teamwork and Transparency

-Although some program data is available in affiliate networks, it can be challenging for publishers to grasp the full picture of their overall performance.
+Although some program data is available within affiliate technology (affiliate networks and SaaS platforms), it can be challenging for publishers to grasp the full picture of their overall performance.

 The choice to share scorecard data, as well as the way in which that information is communicated, is up to the affiliate manager’s discretion.
 However, many publishers desire increased transparency from their program managers and appreciate knowing what performance will be measured on.
 Therefore, having scorecard data at the ready is beneficial for both sides and promotes a fruitful, trustworthy partnership.